-Three days isn’t very long to spend in any city, but with so much to see and do in London, you must plan your itinerary in advance, to ensure you make the most of every minute, of every hour that you have in this spectacular city.
+Three days isn’t very long to spend in any city, but with so much to see and do in London, you must plan your itinerary, to ensure you make the most of every minute, of every hour that you have in this spectacular city.
 It’s wise to group your daily activities into areas, to ensure you cover as much sight-seeing ground as efficiently possible, and to avoid a mad rush across the city, when visiting an attraction in the north-east, and realizing you have dinner reservations in the south-west!
 Highlighted below is an itinerary of the very best attractions not to be missed, the landmarks that it would be a crime not to visit, and recommended places to eat and drink.

-Friday – So you have managed to catch an early morning flight into one of the many airports accessible to central London, and have just arrived at your accommodation via public transport (as renting a car simply isn’t the best way to get around).
+Friday – So you have managed to catch an early morning flight into one of the many airports accessible to central London, and have just arrived at your accommodation via public London transportation (as renting a car simply isn’t the best way to get around).
 Excited and eager to explore the British culture, your first day is probably the best to visit some of London’s iconic landmarks.

 Walk over Westminster Bridge for the finest photo opportunities of Big Ben and the Houses of Parliament.
-Spin around for great views of the London Eye, although perhaps the most impressive, can be captured during an evening’s stroll along the South Bank, where it is beautifully illuminated within the London skyline.
-Nearby is the Horse Guard’s Parade, where at 11am, the Changing of the Guard occurs.
+Spin around for great views of the London Eye, although perhaps the most impressive, can be captured during an evening’s stroll along with the South Bank, where it is beautifully illuminated within the London skyline.
+Nearby is the Horse Guard’s Parade, where at 11 am, the Changing of the Guard occurs.
 Stroll down The Mall towards Buckingham Palace, where if the flag is flying you will know the Queen is home.

 Spend an hour or so in Hyde Park, before heading to the area of Kensington, to visit one of London’s treasures for retail therapy – Harrods.
 South Kensington is also home to many of London’s free museums, including The Science Museum and the Natural History Museum, which are worth a look if you have the time.
-Just south of Knightsbridge is Sloane Square, where you will find a selection of trendy bars, restaurants and nightclubs, for a lively evening to kick-start your weekend.
+Just south of Knightsbridge is Sloane Square, where you will find a selection of trendy bars, restaurants, and nightclubs, for a lively evening to kick-start your weekend.

-–London’s Oxford Street is the famous shopping district, where you will find every high street brand possible, plus designer stores and boutiques.
+Saturday–London’s Oxford Street is the famous shopping district, where you will find every high street brand possible, plus designer stores and boutiques.
 Get there as early as possible, as Saturday’s are notoriously busy.
 After a few hours of retail therapy, take the Underground to Charing Cross, and walk into Trafalgar Square, where you can visit the National Gallery.
 Walk up to Leicester Square – London’s entertainment district, before moving on to Covent Garden to be dazzled by street performers, charming cobbled streets and old buildings.